Noora-Alkhalaqi/Clinet_Server_API_system/README.md

 from tkinter import messagebox, Listbox and each one of these have it own usage.

-Functions that is implmented in the clinetScript:
+Functions that is implmented in the client script:

 - def __init__(self) : This function is used to initialize the client application.